dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

 Mechanically:

-1. Connect the USB-to-TTL Serial cable's power (red) and ground (black) wires to a 5v pin (not the 3v pin) and ground pins on the pi that are next to each other (see your printout; upper right corner).
-You may need to pull back or remove the plastic wrapper around the USB-to-TTL.
-2. Plug the USB-TTY into your laptop's USB port.
 3. Connect your LED to 3V and ground through the touch sensor.
 If you connect it directly to power and ground, your LED may explode! (it may also work anyway, the LED production quality is very low)